 Benefit Description You pay Orthopedic and prosthetic devices High Option Standard Option Orthopedic devices such as braces and prosthetic devices such as artificial limbs and eyes.
 Limb and torso prosthetics must be preauthorized.
 50% of Plan Allowance 50% of Plan Allowance Externally worn breast prostheses and surgical bras, including necessary replacements following a mastectomy Internal prosthetic devices, such as artificial joints, pacemakers, cochlear implants, bone anchored hearing aids (BAHA), penile implants, defibrillator, surgically implanted breast implant following mastectomy, and lenses following cataract removal.
-Corrective orthopedic appliances for non-dental treatment of temporomandibular joint (TMJ) pain dysfunction syndrome Ostomy supplies specific to ostomy care (quantities and types vary according to the ostomy, location, construction, etc.) Note: Coverage includes repair and replacement when due to growth or normal wear and tear.
+Corrective orthopedic appliances for non-dental treatment of temporomandibular joint (TMJ) pain dysfunction syndrome Note: Coverage includes repair and replacement when due to growth or normal wear and tear.
 Note: For information on the professional charges for the surgery to insert an implant, see Section 5(b) Surgical and anesthesia services.
 For information on the hospital and/or ambulatory surgery center benefits, see Section 5(c) Services provided by a hospital or other facility, and ambulance services.
 Hair prosthesis prescribed by a physician for hair loss resulting from radiation therapy, chemotherapy or certain other injuries, diseases, or treatment of a disease.
-Nothing up to Plan lifetime maximum of \$500 Nothing up to Plan lifetime maximum of \$500 Not covered: All charges All charges Orthopedic and corrective shoes, arch supports, foot orthotics, heel pads and heel cups Lumbosacral supports Corsets, trusses, elastic stockings, support hose, and other supportive devices, unless medically necessary • Replacement of prosthetic devices and corrective appliances unless it is needed because the existing device has become inoperable through normal wear and tear and cannot be repaired, or because of a change in the member's physical condition All charges over \$500 for hair prosthesis
+Nothing up to Plan lifetime maximum of \$500 Nothing up to Plan lifetime maximum of \$500 Not covered: All charges All charges Orthopedic and corrective shoes, arch supports, foot orthotics, heel pads and heel cups Lumbosacral supports Corsets, trusses, elastic stockings, support hose, and other supportive devices Replacement of prosthetic devices and corrective appliances unless it is needed because the existing device has become inoperable through normal wear and tear and cannot be repaired, or because of a change in the member's physical condition All charges over \$500 for hair prosthesis Durable medical equipment (DME) High Option Standard Option We cover rental or purchase of durable medical equipment, at our option, including repair and adjustment.
+Contact Plan at 800-537-9384 for a complete list of covered DME.
+Some covered items include: 50% of Plan Allowance 50% of Plan Allowance Oxygen systems and oxygen tanks Dialysis equipment Hospital beds (Clinitron and electric beds must be preauthorized)

-Benefit Description You pay Durable medical equipment (DME) High Option Standard Option We cover rental or purchase of durable medical equipment, at our option, including repair and adjustment.
-Contact Plan at 1-800/537-9384 for a complete list of covered DME.
-Some covered items include: 50% of Plan Allowance 50% of Plan Allowance Oxygen systems and oxygen tanks Dialysis equipment Hospital beds (Clinitron and electric beds must be preauthorized) Wheelchairs (motorized wheelchairs and scooters must be preauthorized) • Crutches • Walkers Speech generating devices Blood glucose monitors Audible prescription reading devices Insulin pumps Oxygen concentrators Nothing Nothing Medically necessary accessories and supplies such as hoses, tubes, oxygen and ostomy supplies Note: You must get your DME from a participating DME provider.
+Benefit Description You pay Durable medical equipment (DME) (cont.)
+High Option Standard Option Wheelchairs (motorized wheelchairs and scooters must be preauthorized) Crutches 50% of Plan Allowance 50% of Plan Allowance Walkers Speech generating devices Blood glucose monitors Audible prescription reading devices Insulin pumps Oxygen concentrators Medically necessary accessories and supplies such as hoses, tubes, oxygen and ostomy supplies Note: You must get your DME from a participating DME Nothing Nothing provider.
 Some DME may require precertification by you or your physician.
-Not covered: All charges All charges • Durable medical equipment, corrective appliances, prostheses and artificial aids, including supplies and accessories, are excluded when primarily used for convenience, comfort, or in the absence of an illness or injury.
+Not covered: • Durable medical equipment, corrective appliances, prostheses and artificial aids, including supplies and accessories, are excluded when primarily used for convenience, comfort, or in the absence of an illness or injury.
 Routine periodic servicing, such as cleaning and regulating is not covered.
-Replacement of durable medical equipment, prosthetic devices and corrective appliances unless it is needed because the existing device has become inoperable through normal wear and tear and cannot be repaired, or because of a change in the member's condition.
-Bathroom equipment such as bathtub seats, benches, rails and lifts Home modifications such as stair glides, elevators and wheelchair ramps Wheelchair lifts and accessories needed to adapt to the outside environment or convenience for work or to perform leisure or recreational activities
+All charges All charges Replacement of durable medical equipment, prosthetic devices and corrective appliances unless it is needed because the existing device has become inoperable through normal wear and tear and cannot be repaired, or because of a change in the member's condition.
+Bathroom equipment such as bathtub seats, benches, rails and lifts.
+Home modifications such as stair glides, elevators and wheelchair ramps.
+Wheelchair lifts and accessories needed to adapt to the outside environment or convenience for work or to perform leisure or recreational activities.
+Home health services High Option Standard Option \$35 per visit \$40 per visit